Love Your Liver

 Believe it beor not, just one high-fat meal can interrupt liver function.
 Thus, one can easily imagine how a prolonged high-fat diet will eventually lead to steatosis, which is non-alcoholic cirrhosis of the liver.
 It is best to avoid foods that are high in saturated fats; they make it difficult for your liver to function properly and contribute to the onslaught of aging and disease.

-Fast-food and fried foods that are high in saturated fats should be replaced with moderate amounts of healthy fats like those found in seeds and nuts (like macadamia nuts or almonds), avocados, and virgin, cold-pressed olive and coconut oils.
+Fast-food and fried foods that are high in saturated fats should be replaced with moderate amounts of healthy fats like those found in seeds and nuts (like chocolate macadamia nuts or almonds), avocados, and virgin, cold-pressed olive and coconut oils.

 Often, the issue is that over the years we have formed bad habits and our pallets have become accustomed to eating super-sized, super-fatty foods that give us momentary pleasure, but minutes later after the artificial rush of exaggerated fat/sugar/salt intake has gone, we are left feeling fatigued, with liver health and overall health compromised.